morbargig/morbargig/README.md

 ![](https://github.com/halfrost/halfrost/blob/master/icons/header_.png)

-I am a junior developer looking for a job , developing bots for a living . 🌈 **💻 Distributed Systems, 📱 iOS apps and 🌐 Website**
+I am a junior developer looking for a job , developing bots for a living . 🌈

 * 🌐   Interested in full stack.
 * 🧐   Interested in DevOps.